Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Numerical Experiments

-where in \eqref{ex: SADR} the linear operator $L$ is given by $L u(x,t,\omega) = a \partial_x^2 u(x,t,\omega) - v \partial_x u(x,t,\omega) + r \sin(u(x,t,\omega))$, $\{\text{Un}_{i}(-10^{-4},10^{-4})\}_{i=1,\dots,m}$ are i.i.d.\ uniform random variables in $[0,1]$ independent of the one-dimensional Brownian motions $(W^i)_{i=1,\dots,m}$, $a=0.005$, $v= 0.3$, and $r = 0.1$.
-Concerning the diffusion term, we set $\phi_{i}(x) = 0.5 \sin(\frac{i \pi x}{L})$ for all $i=1,\cdots, m$.
-We discretize in space \eqref{ex: SADR} by second order centered finite differences, with a first order upwinding treatment of the advection term, using a uniform grid with mesh site $\mathrm{d}x = 0.04$.
+where in \eqref{ex: SADR} the operator $L$ is given by $L u(x,t,\omega) = a \partial_x^2 u(x,t,\omega) - v \partial_x u(x,t,\omega) + r \sin(u(x,t,\omega))$, which is not linear in $u$, $\{\text{Un}_{i}(-10^{-4},10^{-4})\}_{i=1,\dots,m}$ and $\{\text{Un}_{i}(-0.1,0.1)\}_{i=m+1,\dots,R}$ are i.i.d.\ uniform random variables independent of the one-dimensional Brownian motions $(W_i)_{i=1,\dots,m}$, $a=0.005$, $v= 0.3$, and $r = 0.1$.
+Concerning the diffusion term, we set $\phi_{i}(x) = 10^{-5} \cos(\frac{i \pi x}{L})$ for all $i=1,\cdots, m$.
+We discretize in space \eqref{ex: SADR} by second order centered finite differences, with a first order upwinding treatment of the advection term, using a uniform grid with mesh size $\mathrm{d}x = 0.04$.
 Therefore, the physical dimension is $d=25$.
-The time discretization for the reference true solution $u$ of \eqref{ex: SADR} is made with forward Euler-Maruyama with mesh size $\Delta t=2\cdot 10^{-3}$.
-The number of paths simulated is $M=2000$.
-We choose $m=5$ and, as the initial condition and the noise increments are i.i.d., we employ a DLR approximation of rank $k=18$.
+The time discretization for the reference true solution $u$ of \eqref{ex: SADR} is given by the forward Euler-Maruyama method with mesh size $\Delta t=2\cdot 10^{-3}$.
+The number of paths simulated is $M=4000$.
+We choose $m=5$ and we consider a DLR approximation of rank $k=18$.
 Moreover, we initiate all the DLRA algorithms as described in Section \ref{sec: basic sde}.
-Notice that with this choice of the rank we would overapproximate the number of stochastic components, given by the initial condition and by the noise term, that affect the system.
-Moreover, the reaction term is not linear and, hence, the DLR Euler-Maruyama algorithm will follow \eqref{eq: DLR EM 1v} as evolution equation for its deterministic basis, and not \eqref{eq: linear drift}.
-With this construction, we expect that this algorithm would not be numerically stable and its error accuracy would be worse than the other two staggered methods.
+Notice that with this choice of the rank we are overapproximating the initial condition and by the noise term, that affect the system: indeed we have 13 modes very close to the zero machine.
+We point out that the operator $L$ has a non-linear reaction term.
+Hence, the evolution of the deterministic modes and the DLR-EM scheme is governed by \eqref{eq: DLR EM 1v}, rather than \eqref{eq: linear drift} and we do expect the performance of the scheme to be affected by the smallest singular value of $\mathbb{E}[Y_nY_n^{\top}]$.
+According to Theorem \ref{thm: convergence of DLR Euler-Maruyama}, we may not observe any convergence for $\Delta t$ not satisfying \eqref{eq: DLR EM sde stab}, and for $\Delta t \to 0$ the $O(\sqrt{\Delta t})$ convergence may feature a constant that blows up as the smallest singular value goes to zero.
+In contrast, Theorems \ref{thm: Numerical Convergence Stoch DLR Proj - DLRA} and \ref{thm: Numerical Convergence Eva} do not require any restriction on $\Delta t$ for the DLR Projector Splitting schemes and the former predicts a constant independent of the smallest singular value.
+We aim to illustrate numerically these effects.